BATKEN, Kyrgyzstan -- Kyrgyz officials have started installing barbed-wire fences around Uzbekistan's Sokh district.

 Batken Province official Abdinazar Ergeshov told RFE/RL that workers are now building 10 kilometers of fencing along the 136-kilometer Sokh border.

-The damages happened on January 5-6 when Sokh residents disrupted an attempt to connect electric power lines to a new Kyrgyz border post, sparking clashes with Kyrgyz authorities.
+The fences are being installed close to the Kyrgyz village of Charbak.
+That is where Sokh residents, who are mainly ethnic Tajiks, disrupted an attempt to connect electric power lines to a new Kyrgyz border post on January 5-6, sparking clashes with Kyrgyz authorities.

-Nearly 40 Kyrgyz citizens were taken hostage, but all were released the following day.
+At least 30 Kyrgyz citizens were taken hostage but all were released the following day.

-Uzbekistan's Sokh district is surrounded by Kyrgyzstan's Batken Province and all border crossings have remained closed since the violence.
+All border crossings through Sokh have remained closed since the violence.

 Uzbekistan's Sokh exclave is fully surrounded by Kyrgyzstan's southern Batken Province.